radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 After this, the last code example is complete, you can now debug the project and see the node in action, mind to use the right units for *height* and *size*, as in my case where the project is in meters:

 ![1510609206559](assets/1510609206559.png)

+## Conclusion

+The boilerplate poject we have created in part 1, should get you jump-started in developing for Dynamo.
+Don't be afraid of Visual Studio, it's a friend and it can provide very helpful insights during development and debug.

+We have also gone through sample code on how to interact with Dynamo and Revit geometry/elements, you should now be able to start developing your own nodes.

+We recommend following Part 2 of this workshop next, teaching you how to develop Explicit nodes in Dynamo, but in the meantime, here's some additional things to be aware of:

+* Version updates - releasing updates to an existing node should be done carefully, it could brake existing user graphs and workflows.
+Most developers choose to use the [SemVer](https://semver.org/) method to number versions, which also helps aleviate & communicate the impacts of changes to users.
+* Dll conflicts - if other nodes in use by Dynamo depend on external dlls, and your nodes too, there might be conflicts.
+Dynamo will report any conflicts in its `Notifications` panel, so check it out if something is misbehaving!

+## Next
+Let's kick this up a notch by learning to build Explicit nodes !
+Head over to [Part 2](https://github.com/radumg/AEC-hackathon-Dynamo-Workshop/tree/master/Part%202%20-%20Explicit%20nodes) of the workshop.